Coronavirus and your maternity care

 AIMS has been providing information and support to women and their families since 1960.

 Our Pregnancy, Birth and Infant Feeding pages are intended to provide useful information on a variety of topics that we are frequently asked about on our helpline.
-This information is not intended to replace medical advice, but instead to help women to work out what questions they may wish to ask their health care providers to help them to make their own decisions.
+This information is not intended to replace medical advice, but instead to help you (or people you support) to work out what questions you may wish to ask your health care providers to help them to make your own decisions.

 If you would like to speak to one of our helpline volunteers, you can email or call the AIMS helpline (visit our contact page).

-Pregnant women and people frequently need to make decisions about the care they want during their pregnancy, birth and afterwards.
-This article explai… Read more…
+This article explains your right to make decisions about the care you want during your pregnancy, birth and afterwards.
+It also suggests approaches th… Read more…

-Place of birth: What are my options?
-Any woman, whether she is expecting her first baby, second, third or more, has the right to choose where she want… Read more…
+What are my options?
+Whether you are expecting your first baby, second, third or more, you have the right to choose where you want to give birth.
+Depe… Read more…

 What is quantitative research?
 There are two main types of research study: quantitative and qualitative (though some studies use a mixture of these me… Read more…